 Miles of hiking trails stretch through Presque Isle’s central forest, which boasts over 100 species of native plants amongst various other wildlife.
-A friendly white-tailed deer population roams the peninsula, often times you can see them being hand-fed by locals.
-Aside from being quite friendly, the deer are also known to carve their own paths through the woods, which offer secondary trails for visitors to explore.
+A friendly (and rare) white-tailed deer population has even been known to roam the peninsula.
 Presque Isle is also a stop for many migrating birds, and with good timing, lucky visitors may catch a glimpse of a snowy owl.

 The roadway continues through a tunnel of pines and hardwoods as glimpses of Lake Superior tempt the biker’s attention.
 If your ride has you sweating, make a stop at Blackrocks and dive in.
 This ancient rock formation is a Marquette standard.
 Visitors can soak in the cool lake breeze, or dive from 10 to 15-foot cliffs into the crystal clear water below.

 Sunset Point sits on the peninsula’s western shore and offers one of the best viewing spots in Marquette to watch the sun sink below the horizon.
 Silhouetted against a sky of pink and orange, the Huron Mountains and various small islands offer a view that seems almost tropical.
 The lake reflects all the colors of the sky, making this brilliant sunset one that can’t be missed.